KJWilliamson/kjwilliamson/README.md

 <br />
 <hr>

-🔭 On November 8th, 2021 I finished the new IBM Software Engineer Pre-apprenticeship Certificate where I studied some python, java, and contributed to a job board built with flask that Pluralsight started.
+🔭 On November 8th, 2021 I finished the new IBM Software Engineer Pre-apprenticeship Certificate where I studied some python, java, for a month and contributed to a job board built with flask that Pluralsight started.
 <hr>

 🎓 Graduate of Kenzie Academy in April 2021.
 Full Stack Web Deveopment Certificate 🖥️. <br />